The Washington State University Pullman Catalog

 ARCHITECTURE

-The Master of Architecture (M.Arch.) degree is the professional degree accredited by the National Architectural Accrediting Board (NAAB).
+The Master of Architecture (M.Arch.) degree is the professional degree accredited by the National Architectural Accrediting Board (NAAB) and is STEM designated.
 Completion of this degree satisfies the educational requirement of the pathway to architectural licensure in all U.S. Jurisdictions.
 Students must successfully complete a four-year undergraduate degree in architecture or a previous five-year Bachelor of Architecture degree to be eligible for the one- or two-year M.Arch. program.
 Students with baccalaureate degrees in disciplines other than architecture are eligible to apply for the three-year M.Arch. program.
 Please consult the WSU Graduate Catalog and/or http://sdc.wsu.edu/ for specific information regarding this degree, as well as admission requirements and course descriptions.

 Student Learning Outcomes